KrishnaTejaJ/logging-inequalities-ds-nds/README.md

 After applying the Semgrep rules, the following outputs files were generated.

 `./scripts/export/final_export.py` outputs `./data/FINAL.csv`<br>
-The output file consists of log instances count, log density, log level count and code churn of all python files in every repository.<br>
+The output file consists of log instances count, log density, log level count, code churn of all python files in every repository and the log details of a specific python file in a repo.<br>
 This file is used to calculate Gini Index of the repositories to analyze logging inequalities of Data Science and Non-Data Science GitHub repos.

 `./scripts/export/gini_index.py` outputs `./data/gini_index.csv`<br>